ridiculous/object_tracker/README.md

 # ObjectTracker

-Track method calls to any object.
-Both class and instance methods can be tracked with params
+Track method calls to almost any object.
+Class and instance methods can be tracked (w/ arguments).

 ## Installation